caiks/TBOT03/README.md

 mode 8 first room goal

-mode 9 manual with mode 8

-TBOT03 README - actions recorded on next event, actions disconnected from the performance (the acts)

-TBOT03 readme TBOT02 had a small success rate but because it was in constant motion that was enough to attain the goals statistically significantly.
-In TBOT03 we are stopping between actions like a bird walking and so much more successful, but ironically this means that the turtlebot is more likely to be stuck in any loops caused by ambiguity wormholes.
-We must either have better maps to the configuration space or loop handling that artificially fails to go to the wormhole neighbour.
-Always better to have a good map because delooping is not guaranteed to be better than chance.
-It will help only if there are parts of the slice topology that is well mapped eg at doorways.

-TBOT03  README in mode 9 we are essentially debugging the slice topology by manually manoeuvring the turtlebot with tracing what it would have done automatically in mode 8
+problems with the topology - measure of deviation rather than configuration entropy

+calculate room entropy - model 77 has considerably higher room label entropy than the similar TBOT02 model 65 - we will need slice-room transitions - add to README.

-TBOT03 In model 77, of the 38k slices only 19k have 5 or more events.
+In model 77, of the 38k slices only 19k have 5 or more events.
 Around 17K have low variance.
 Only around 10% of larger slices have low variance.
 So even if we prevent loops and ambiguous slices, the slice topology is likely to be patchy.
 We should seek to improve both the model and the effectiveness.
 README

+In TBOT03 we are stopping between actions like a bird walking and so much more successful, but ironically this means that the turtlebot is more likely to be stuck in any loops caused by ambiguity wormholes.
+We must either have better maps to the configuration space or loop handling that artificially fails to go to the wormhole neighbour.
+Always better to have a good map because delooping is not guaranteed to be better than chance.
+It will help only if there are parts of the slice topology that is well mapped eg at doorways.

+can't really expect too much - need landmarks, magnetic compass, etc

-TBOT03 mustn't make unfair anthropomorphic comparisons, except between TBOT03 and a newborn README
+mustn't make unfair anthropomorphic comparisons, except between TBOT03 and a newborn

-TBOT03 calculate room entropy - model 77 has considerably higher room label entropy than the similar TBOT02 model 65 - we will need slice-room transitions - add to README.

-TBOT03 use the change in pose rather than linear or angular speed.
-So for forward motion have a change in postion of 0.5m i.e. 4m lidar range / 8 valency.
-For turn a change in orientation of 30 deg with update rate of 5ms (odom is 3.3ms), i.e. 360/30 = 12 regional models in level 1.
-Forwards take 3000ms, turns 30ms.
-Then wait 220ms for the lidar before stop state.
-Add a wait state before the stop state.
-Run at a higher real_time_factor.

 TBOT03 measure successful transition actions

+debugging the topology

+mode 9 manual with mode 8

+TBOT03  README in mode 9 we are essentially debugging the slice topology by manually manoeuvring the turtlebot with tracing what it would have done automatically in mode 8

 TBOT03 we can model configuration space clustering by making a slice tree for each dimension and then inducing.
 The resultant configuration model slices are the clusters.
 Of course this is just the same as having the odometry as substrate instead of LiDAR.
 No doubt we could have a very good slice topology in that case.
 We can compare models by rel ent so could compare the substrate induced model to the configuration induced model (with same threshold) to get a measure of the quality of the slice topology.
 Then can run the model without odometry knowing whether it's slice topology was better or worse than some other substrate induced model.